MDzimah/UCM-Software-Engineering-II/README.md

 - **MiembroCompaniaTeatro**: Management of company members and their roles.
 - **Taquillero**: Functions for box office staff.

+## Design Patterns
+This project applies several classical design patterns to maintain modularity and clear responsibilities:

+- **Model-View-Controller (MVC)** – Uses a Passive View variation: views are decoupled from the logic, controllers (ActionListeners) mediate between view and business logic.
+- **DAO (Data Access Object)** – Manages persistence logic for each entity, storing data in JSON format.
+- **SA (Service Application)** – A dedicated layer that encapsulates business logic and mediates between the presentation and data access layers.
+- **Factory Pattern** – Used in all layers to encapsulate object creation, promoting flexibility and decoupling.
+- **Singleton** – Applied where centralized configuration or shared access to resources is required.

 All subsystems are organized using a strict 3-layer architecture:

 **Presentation Layer → Business Layer → Integration Layer**